WebberZone/top-10/readme.txt

 * New: Multisite support.
 If you're using multisite and have previously activated Top 10 on individual blogs in the network, then head over to **Top 10 Settings** and import the counts from the old Top 10 1.x tables to the new Top 10 v2.0 tables
 * New: Fully extendable lookup query for the top lists.
 Now you can create your own functions in functions.php or in addon plugins to modify the mySQL query
 * New: Option to use any of the inbuilt thumbnail sizes or create your own custom image size.
 If a custom size is chosen, then the plugin uses `add_image_size` to register the custom size.
 I recommend using <a href="https://wordpress.org/plugins/force-regenerate-thumbnails/">Force Regenerate Thumbnails</a>
+* New: Actions and filters in the Top 10 Settings page and in the widget which allows for addons to add more settings
 * Modified: Post tracking is now done on an hourly basis.
 Date limiting is also on an hourly basis.
 So, 1 day is actually the last 24 hours and not from midnight anymore!
 * Modified: Update and View counts now use query variables instead of external JavaScript files.
 Check http://goo.gl/yemvyM for sample functions to restore the old method
+* Modified: Activating the default styles option will automatically set the thumbnail width and height to 65px, disable author and excerpt and enable crop mode for the thumbnails
 * Fixed: Fix schedule overwrite for the cron job
 * Fixed: Incorrect permission lookup in the metabox